CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "ammo_modifier": [ "57" ],     // Optional field which if specified modifies parent gun to use these ammo types "magazine_adaptor": [ [ "223", [ "stanag30" ] ] ], // Optional field which changes the types of magazines the parent gun accepts
 "pocket_mods": [ { "pocket_type": "MAGAZINE_WELL", "item_restriction": [ "ai_338mag", "ai_338mag_10" ] } ], // Optional field, alters the original pockets of the weapon ; share the syntax with pocket_data; pocket type MAGAZINE and MAGAZINE_WELL are always overwritten, pocket type CONTAINER is always added to existing pockets; for MAGAZINE and MAGAZINE_WELL both ammo_modifier and magazine_adaptor fields are required to correctly migrate ammo type; type: TOOLMOD can use this field also
-"damage_modifier": -1,         // Optional field increasing or decreasing base gun damage "dispersion_modifier": 15,     // Optional field increasing or decreasing base gun dispersion "loudness_modifier": 4,        // Optional field increasing or decreasing base guns loudness "range_modifier": 2,           // Optional field increasing or decreasing base gun range
+"damage_modifier": { "damage_type": "bullet", "amount": -1 }, // Optional field increasing or decreasing base gun damage
+"dispersion_modifier": 15,     // Optional field increasing or decreasing base gun dispersion "loudness_modifier": 4,        // Optional field increasing or decreasing base guns loudness "range_modifier": 2,           // Optional field increasing or decreasing base gun range